lightsofapollo/fig/index.md

 #### up

-Build, create, start and attach to containers for a service.
+Build, (re)create, start and attach to containers for a service.

-If there are stopped containers for a service, `fig up` will start those again instead of creating new containers.
-When it exits, the containers it started will be stopped.
-This means if you want to recreate containers, you will need to explicitly run `fig rm`.
+By default, `fig up` will aggregate the output of each container, and when it exits, all containers will be stopped.
+If you run `fig up -d`, it'll start the containers in the background and leave them running.

+If there are existing containers for a service, `fig up` will stop and recreate them (preserving mounted volumes with [volumes-from]), so that changes in `fig.yml` are picked up.

 ### Environment variables